Chester Thompson: 1976–1992, 2007: Genesis

-Other endeavours
+Other work

 1980s

 In addition to Genesis, Thompson was also the touring drummer for Collins's solo tours between 1982 and 2005.
-He is featured on the live release Serious Hits...
+He featured on the live release Serious Hits...
 Live!
 (1990).

 In 1986, Thompson played the drums on "The Next Time I Fall".
 The soft rock duet between Peter Cetera and Amy Grant hit number one on the Billboard Hot 100 chart.

 In 1988, Thompson was invited to play for what turned out to be Zappa's final concert tour before his death.
 Thompson declined the offer as by this time, he had become a devout Christian and Zappa's anti-religious sentiments and lyrics conflicted with his beliefs.

-In 1989, Thompson worked as the drummer for Bee Gees for their One for All World Tour in support for One (1989).
+In 1989, Thompson worked as the drummer for the Bee Gees for their One for All World Tour in support for One (1989).
 He was replaced by Michael Murphy.

 He was also a founding member of the band Fire Merchants with Brand X guitarist John Goodsall and bassist Doug Lunn and appeared on their first eponymous recording in 1989.
 Thompson played drums with Santana in 1984 and is credited in the Beyond Appearances album along with Chester D. Thompson on keyboards.

 1990s

 Thompson continued to work with other members of Genesis on their solo projects.
-Thompson also plays on the Steve Hackett albums, Please Don't Touch (1978) and Watcher of the Skies: Genesis Revisited (1996).
-Later on, he played on Tony Banks' solo album A Curious Feeling (1979).
-He also appears on Steve Hackett's live album The Tokyo Tapes released in 1998 which also features John Wetton, Ian McDonald and Julian Colbeck.
+He played on Tony Banks's solo album A Curious Feeling (1979).

 In 1992, Thompson and his family relocated to Nashville, Tennessee, after liking the area when they visited to attend noted drummer Larrie Londin's funeral.
 He has since played on sessions for various artists in the area, mainly in jazz, pop, and Christian music.

-In 1995, former Genesis guitarist Steve Hackett invited Thompson to play on his Genesis project album Genesis Revisited.
-Thompson was unsure of playing on all of the tracks as initially discussed, and said "we both thought it would be too weird to do the whole album with both of us being sort of ex-Genesis people".
-Instead, Hackett brought on additional musicians and Thompson plays on just three tracks.
+Having played on the former Genesis guitarist Steve Hackett's album Please Don't Touch (1978), Hackett invited Thompson in 1995 to play on his album Genesis Revisited.
+He was unsure of playing on all of the tracks as initially discussed, and said "we both thought it would be too weird to do the whole album with both of us being sort of ex-Genesis people".
+Instead, Hackett brought on additional musicians and Thompson played on just three tracks.
+He also appears on Hackett's live album The Tokyo Tapes (1998), which also features John Wetton, Ian McDonald, and Julian Colbeck.

 In the late 1990s, Thompson began touring with jazz guitarist Denny Jiosa.
 In 1999, he released his first solo album, A Joyful Noise.
 In 2001, Thompson toured Korea with singer and worship leader Ron Kenoly.
 In January 2002, Thompson performed at the debut charity gig by Collins's Little Dreams Foundation.

 Thompson has taught drums at Belmont University in Nashville since 1998, and has also taken classes at the university in composition and arranging.
 In 2008, he was "two classes away" from earning a degree.
 He is an adjunct instructor at its school of music.